The Ultimate In Birding Tours

 FERA AND SANTA ISABEL

-The village has built a simple ‘ecotourism facility’ (a guesthouse) for visiting birders and here in this remote but happy place we will enjoy some wonderful hospitality.
+The village has built a simple ‘ecotourism facility’ (a guesthouse) for visiting birders, and here in this remote but happy place, we will enjoy some wonderful hospitality.

 Our prime target on Santa Isabel will be the beautiful endemic Black-faced Pitta, which has been seen by very few birders.
-Although very shy, it is highly vocal and we should all hear and with persistence eventually see what may be the least-known pitta in the world!
+Although very shy, it is highly vocal, and we should all hear and, with persistence, eventually see what may be the least-known pitta in the world!

 MAKIRA (SAN CRISTOBAL)

-This is the best site for the threatened and virtually endemic Yellow-legged Pigeon and endemic Chestnut-bellied Imperial Pigeon, which are both uncommon but join other pigeon species in the fruiting trees or perch on exposed branches.
-We will trek to the higher ridges in the area to search for Shade Bush Warbler in the dark forest understorey, whilst the Makira (or White-bellied) Thrush is very shy and requires luck and patience to see well.
-Endemics in the mixed-species flocks here include Makira Leaf Warbler and Grey-throated White-eye, together with the more widespread Long-tailed Triller.
+Species that we will look for along the hike include the scarce endemic Makira Fantail and the distinctive and isolated Solomons-endemic form of the Spangled Drongo (which is found only on Makira and Guadalcanal).
+This is also the best site for the threatened and virtually endemic Yellow-legged Pigeon, which is uncommon but joins other pigeon species in the fruiting trees or perches on exposed branches.
+Along the higher ridges, we will search for Shade Bush Warbler in the dark forest understorey and the attractive Solomons Robin, whilst the Makira (or White-bellied) Thrush is not uncommon but is very shy and requires luck and patience to see well.
+Endemics in the mixed-species flocks here include Makira Leaf Warbler and Makira White-eye.

-Whilst looking for thrushes and other birds we may also encounter Bronze Ground Dove and we have a very good chance of finding the endemic Makira Dwarf Kingfisher.
-Throughout our time in the area, we will be listening carefully for the distinctive call of the endemic Crested Cuckoo-Dove.
+Whilst looking for thrushes and other birds, we may also encounter Bronze Ground Dove, and throughout our time in the area, we will be listening carefully for the distinctive call of the endemic Crested Cuckoo-Dove.
 With time and persistence, we should be able to lure one into view, allowing us all to admire this most bizarre pigeon.
-The Makira Owl is now treated as a single-island endemic rather than as part of a widespread ‘Solomons Boobook’ and we have a good chance of seeing this interesting bird during our visit.
+We are also likely to encounter Metallic (or White-throated) Pigeon and the recently split Solomons Brush Cuckoo, as well as the local subspecies of Grey Fantail.
+We will also have more chances to find the stunning Duchess Lorikeet.

 After a final morning at Hauta, we will return to the lowlands and stay overnight in a guesthouse close to the airstrip.
 Here we will have another chance to catch up on lowland forest species before we fly back to Honiara.